TheRealBetaScripts/BS_MilGoggles/README.md

 A versatile script that allows players to equip customizable military goggles with night and heat vision features.

+## UPDATES

+ Update Log for BS_MilGoggles

+We’re excited to bring you the latest improvements to BS_MilGoggles!
+Here’s what’s new:

+    Helmet Integration: Natively checks for configured helmets, ensuring seamless integration.
+    Helmet Removal Detection: Now natively detects when a helmet is removed for a smoother experience.
+    SkinChangeFunction Example: Added a simple example using Illenium to simplify customization.
+    Overlay Retention: Keeps the current overlay active when entering a vehicle, maintaining consistency.
+    Helmet Reapplication Option: Added an option to allow putting the helmet back on automatically when entering a vehicle.

+Make sure to update your script to enjoy these new features and improvements!

 ## 🌟 Features

 - **Configurable Goggles**: Add clothing items as military goggles, fully customizable through the config.